Periodontitis is a severe gum infection that can lead to tooth loss, bone loss and other serious health complications.

-Periodontitis (per-e-o-don-TIE-tis) is a serious gum infection that damages the soft tissue and destroys the bone that supports your teeth.
-Periodontitis can cause teeth to loosen or lead to tooth loss.
+Periodontitis (per-e-o-don-TIE-tis), also called gum disease, is a serious gum infection that damages the soft tissue around teeth.
+Without treatment, periodontitis can destroy the bone that supports your teeth.
+This can cause teeth to loosen or lead to tooth loss.

 When to see a dentist

 Follow your dentist's recommended schedule for regular checkups.
 If you notice any symptoms of periodontitis, make an appointment with your dentist as soon as possible.
 The sooner you get care, the better your chances of reversing damage from periodontitis.